Inventory is the collection of goods a company has in its stock. This includes raw materials, unfinished goods, and goods that are ready to be sold.

 Generally, inventory refers to the finished goods.
 This can also include the raw materials required for the production of finished goods called work in progress.

 Inventory turnover is the measure of how many times a company sells and replaces its goods in a given frame of time.
-Inventory turnover gives an idea of how well a company is managing its cost and how effective the company is at selling its goods.
+It gives an idea of how well a company is managing its cost and how effective the company is at selling its goods.

 The inventory turnover formula is also known as the inventory turnover ratio or the stock turnover ratio.
-The inventory turnover ratio is an efficiency ratio.
+This ratio is an efficiency ratio.
 It shows how successfully a company is managing its inventory.
-It details how much inventory is sold within a period of time, commonly a year.
+It details how much inventory is sold within a period, commonly a year.

-To calculate the inventory turnover ratio cost of goods sold is divided by the average inventory for the same period.
+To calculate this ratio cost of goods sold is divided by the average inventory for the same period.

 Inventory Turnover Ratio = Cost of Goods Sold / Average Inventory